 Professor Stephen Byrne

-Stephen graduated from the University of Sunderland (UK) in 1996 with a 1st class Honours Degree in Pharmacy, before embarking on his clinical training in Scotland, Dublin and Limerick.
-In 2002 he graduated from the School of Pharmacy, Trinity College Dublin, having completed his PhD in the area of artificial intelligence and its role in the management of oral anticoagulant therapy.
+Professor Byrne graduated from the University of Sunderland (UK) in 1996 with a 1st Class Honours Degree in Pharmacy, before embarking on his clinical training in Scotland, Dublin and Limerick.
+In 2002, he graduated from the School of Pharmacy and Pharmaceutical Sciences, Trinity College, University of Dublin, having completed his PhD in the area of artificial intelligence and its role in the management of oral anticoagulant therapy.

-Stephen is married to Sandra and they have three sons.
-At the weekends he can be found on the sideline in Highfield RFC organising and managing the Under 11 rugby team.
+Professor Byrne is married to Sandra and they have three sons, Mark, Rónan and Kieran.
+At the weekends he can be found on the sideline in Highfield RFC organising and managing the Under 12 rugby team.